heimdall-controller/heimdall-admission/README.md

 sure it is active (i.e., either via the configuration in the default location, or by setting the `KUBECONFIG` environment variable).
 2. Run `./deploy.sh`.
-This will create a CA, a certificate and private key for the webhook server, and deploy the resources in the newly created `webhook-demo` namespace in your Kubernetes cluster.
+This will create a CA, a certificate and private key for the webhook server, and deploy the resources in the newly created `heimdall` namespace in your Kubernetes cluster.

 ## Verify

-1. The `webhook-server` pod in the `webhook-demo` namespace should be running:
+1. The `heimdall-admission-controller` pod in the `heimdall` namespace should be running:
 ```
-$ kubectl -n webhook-demo get pods
+$ kubectl -n heimdall get pods
 NAME                             READY     STATUS    RESTARTS   AGE
-webhook-server-6f976f7bf-hssc9   1/1       Running   0          35m
+heimdall-admission-controller-6f976f7bf-hssc9   1/1       Running   0          35m
 ```

-2. A `MutatingWebhookConfiguration` named `demo-webhook` should exist:
+2. A `MutatingWebhookConfiguration` named `heimdall-webhook` should exist:
 ```
 $ kubectl get mutatingwebhookconfigurations
 NAME           AGE
-demo-webhook   36m
+heimdall-webhook   36m
 ```

 3. Deploy [a pod](examples/pod-with-defaults.yaml) that neither sets `runAsNonRoot` nor `runAsUser`: